pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 <hr>

 ### [UNLOQ Two Factor Authentication (2FA)](https://wordpress.org/plugins/unloq/)
+**Issue**: Login page shows an error `This widget does not work on this domain` after deploying plugin to the site.
+The API key is stored directly in the database, and there is no Dashboard UI section to set this up or change.
+If you activated the plugin and cloned your database to a different environment, this will be overwritten and would encounter this error.

+**Solution**: As a workaround, manually change 'unloq_credentials' key in 'wp_options' table.
+You can also re-create an application by resetting your plugin installation (deactivate, delete entries etc.,)

 **Issue**: When we activate the plugin it wants us to ensure that .htaccess is writeable as an error message

-**Solution**: The platform uses NGINX which ignores .htaccess file and only used by Apache.
+**Solution**: TEST/LIVE are not writable by default and the platform uses NGINX which ignores .htaccess file and only used by Apache.
 [See Docs here](/docs/htaccess/).

-There are other plugins that we recommend as found in our [two-factor authentication (2FA) guide](/docs/guides/two-factor-authentication/#set-up-two-factor-authentication-with-wordpress-single-site)
+There are other plugins that you can use as found in our [two-factor authentication (2FA) guide](/docs/guides/two-factor-authentication/#set-up-two-factor-authentication-with-wordpress-single-site)

 <hr>